HOW TO CREATE A CALM HOME: 20 TIPS FOR A PEACEFUL HOME

 - Plan for busy times (When your home is working extra hard)

 - Be organised (For less stress and wasted time)

 FIND WHAT WORKS FOR YOU

 Some of the suggestions on this list might not work for you because of the physical space you have available, or your kids just aren’t at the right age and stage.
-Take and use what you can.
-Even if you can implement a few of the points, you’ll be on your way to a calmer home and family life!
+Perhaps just use what you can.
+Even if you can implement a few of the points, hopefully you’ll be on your way to a calmer, more peaceful home and family life!

 Let me know in the comments how you feel about your home?
 Is it a calm, peaceful space and if so, what you have done to make it feel like that?

 In this post we looked at some of the benefits of decluttering your home.
 If you’d like to start clearing your own clutter to create a calmer home, here are some helpful resources to get you started: